terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 </ContentView>
 ```

-So you have made a login panel and a logout panel.
+So you have made a log in panel and a log out panel.
 Only one of them will be visible at a time.
-The login panel has two textboxes for email and password. `Entry` is textbox in Xamarin.Forms.
+The log in panel has two textboxes for email and password. `Entry` is a textbox in Xamarin.Forms.
 You have also made one button for logging in, one for signing up and a label to show a message
 if the login fails.
-The logout panel only shows a label and a button to log out.
+The log out panel only shows a label and a button to log out.

 You will make `LoginView` fire an event when the user has logged in. `FactsView` will listen to
 and react to this event.
 Open `LoginViw.xaml.cs` and add the following line to the class: